avapolzin/spike/docs/index.rst

 If you are using ``WebbPSF``, you will need to install the relevant data and include it in your path.
 Instructions to do this are available `here <https://webbpsf.readthedocs.io/en/latest/installation.html#data-install>`_.

-The ``jwst`` and ``romancal`` pipelines -- which are used in tweak/resample steps for JWST and Roman -- require the setup of the CRDS_PATH environment variable.
+The ``jwst`` and ``romancal`` pipelines -- which house the tweak/resample steps for JWST and Roman -- require the setup of the CRDS_PATH environment variable.
 The amended version of the code also relies on ``crds``, so it is necessary to set these environment variables according to the instructions `here <https://jwst-pipeline.readthedocs.io/en/latest/jwst/user_documentation/reference_files_crds.html>`_ if you plan to use ``spike`` with JWST or Roman data.

 If you install all of the optional dependencies described above, your shell's startup file will look something like: